markoneill/ssa-daemon/README.md

 # The Secure Socket API (SSA) Userspace Daemon
 The SSA is a Linux kernel module that allows programmers to easily create secure TLS connections using the standard POSIX socket API.
-This allows programmers to focus more on the developement of their apps without having to interface with complicated TLS libraries.
-The SSA also allows system administrtors and other power users to customize TLS settings for all connections on the machines they manage, according to their own needs.
+This allows programmers to focus more on the development of their apps without having to interface with complicated TLS libraries.
+The SSA also allows system administrators and other power users to customize TLS settings for all connections on the machines they manage, according to their own needs.

 ## Publication
 You can read more about the SSA, it's design goals, and features in our [USENIX Security 2018 paper](https://www.usenix.org/conference/usenixsecurity18/presentation/oneill)